Supplementary Planning Documents

 Supplementary planning documents and guidance provide additional information to help in the interpretation of Local Plan policies for specific sites or issues.

 Affordable Housing Supplementary Planning Document (SPD)

-The Affordable Housing SPD expands on the Affordable Housing policies in the Forest of Dean District Council Local Plan adopted 2005.
-These policies seek to secure the provision of an appropriate level, mix and size of affordable housing, including on rural exceptions sites, so that new housing developments planned in the district address the identified housing needs of all parts of the community.
+The Affordable Housing SPD expands on the Affordable Housing policies in the Forest of Dean District Local Plan.
+These policies aim to secure the provision of an appropriate level, mix and size of affordable housing, including on rural exception sites, so that new housing developments planned in the district address the identified housing needs of all parts of the community.

-The purpose of the draft SPD is to increase the delivery of affordable housing in the Forest of Dean to meet the large level of local need, which is predominantly for affordable rented accommodation.
+The purpose of the SPD is to increase the delivery of affordable housing in the Forest of Dean to meet the large level of local need, which is mainly for affordable rented accommodation.

-Key aspects of the draft SPD includes guidance on on-site provision of affordable housing and when it is appropriate to seek commuted sums for off-site provision, and guidance on viability assessment and the publication of viability information.
+Key aspects of the SPD include guidance on on-site provision of affordable housing and when it is appropriate to seek commuted sums for off-site provision, guidance on viability assessments and the publication of viability information.

 Self Build Guidance Note

 The Landscape Supplementary Planning Document (SPD) was adopted in March 2007.